Soldier Story: Torao Hayashi

 Torao signed his draft registration card on October 16, 1940, Local Board No. 28, 1700 K Street, Sacramento.
 He was living with his family on Jackson Road, address P.O.
 Box 25, Perkins.
 His brother John was his point of contact and his employer on the farm.
 Torao was 5’4” tall and weighed 135 pounds.

-AI-generated content may be incorrect.On March 21, 1941, Torao Hayashi enlisted in the U.S. Army in Sacramento.
+On March 21, 1941, Torao Hayashi enlisted in the U.S. Army in Sacramento.
 He was sent for basic training at Camp Roberts, Monterey and San Luis Obispo Counties, California.

 He was then stationed at Fort Bliss, El Paso, Texas, with the 8th Service Command.
 The unit, nicknamed “Texas Power Wagon,” was responsible for Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
 The headquarters was at Fort Sam Houston in August 1942 and later moved to Dallas.

-Right: Pvt.
+Right: Pfc.
 Hayashi at Fort Bliss, 1942

 The Hayashi family was evacuated to the Pinedale WCCA Assembly Center in Fresno in the spring of 1942.
 They were incarcerated at Poston Camp 2, Colorado River WRA in Arizona.
 The family lived in Unit 2-208-2-CD.
-Oldest son Masuo died of cardiac failure while at Poston, on January 3, 1944, five days after his 24th birthday.
-Most of the family members were released to Sacramento on April 2, 1945.
-John and wife Lorraine lived in Unit 2-208-13-A and first two children were born there.
-They were released to Tooele, Utah, for employment on December 14, 1944.
+Son Masuo died of cardiac failure while at Poston, on January 3, 1944, five days after his 24th birthday.

 After returning to Camp Shelby, Hayashi was sent as one of 672 replacements to the 442nd Regimental Combat Team in Italy.
 The 442nd had been in Italy since May 28, 1944, and had fought in the Rome-Arno Campaign.
 They were relieved from the front lines on September 6 and moved to a bivouac at Castiglioncello.
 On September 10 they were trucked to Piombino and embarked on Liberty ships to Naples.
 After arrival, the Combat Team bivouacked outside of the city.

-On September 18, Pvt.
+On September 18, Pfc.
 Torao Hayashi arrived as one of the 672 much-needed replacement troops and was assigned to 100th Battalion, B Company.
 The new arrivals had to be trained and integrated into their companies over the next 10 days.
 Finally, on September 27, the 442nd left on the transport ships Thurston, Dickman, Chase, and Henrico for France.

-They arrived at Marseilles on September 29 after a 2-day voyage, and bivouacked at nearby Septèmes prior to traveling over 500 miles north by truck or rail boxcars to the Vosges – where they joined in the Rhineland-Vosges Campaign as part of the Seventh Army.
+They arrived at Marseilles on September 29 after a 2-day voyage, and bivouacked at nearby Septèmes prior to traveling over 500 miles north by truck or rail boxcars to the Vosges Mountains – where they joined in the Rhineland-Vosges Campaign as part of the Seventh Army.

 The Combat Team arrived at Charmant-devant-Bruyères on October 11.
 On October 14, the 442nd began moving into position in the late afternoon preparing for the assault on the German-held hills surrounding the important road and rail junction of Bruyères.

-After liberating Bruyères on October 18, followed by the neighboring villages of Biffontaine and Belmont, they were given a couple of days to rest in Belmont.
-However, after a day there, they were told that the following morning they would be heading out to rescue the 1st Battalion of the 141st (Texas) Regiment.
+After a day at Belmont, the 442nd was told that the following morning they would be heading out to rescue the 1st Battalion of the 141st (Texas) Regiment.
 Despite numerous attempts at rescue, this battalion remained surrounded on three sides by the enemy after advancing beyond its support.

 Following is a description by I Company Medic Victor Izui of what the 442nd encountered, after the costly and exhausting battles for Bruyères and Biffontaine, as they set out on their mission – still in their summer uniforms: